saragracekimball/EclipseLabs/InputOutput/README.md

 ## Part 1 - Output

+Make sure the file <code>output.py</code> is selected in the text editor to the right.

 The function <Code>print()</Code> will output to the terminal (also called the console).

 Whatever is inside the parenthesis will be printed to the screen.